denv3rr/RouteNodeHandler/README.md

 2. Navigate to the `src` folder.
     - `cd RouteNodeHandler/src`

 3. Compile.
-Current build will be compiled with:
+The current build will be compiled with:
     - `g++ -I ../include *.cpp -o '<out file name>'`
     - Or, simply:
     - `g++ -I ../include *.cpp` - for a **default** out file.
     - These 2 compile options use the "Include" - `-I` tag to add the `include` project folder and all other files ending in `.cpp` (located in `src`).

-4. The compiled out/exe file will then be added into the same folder you are in (`src`) - depending on what you specify at compilation.
+4. Depending on what you specify at compilation, the compiled out/exe file will then be added to the same folder you are in (should be `src`).

-5. Run the simulation.
-Type either:
+5. Run the simulation:
-    - `./RouteNodeHandler` from root.
-    - or run the `.exe`/`out` file now found in the `src` folder.
+    - Type `<name_of_file>.exe`/`<name_of_file>.out` matching the file now found in the `src` folder after compiling.